CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

   * Are there tradeoffs to this performance feature?
 Explain briefly.
   * How do parameters (such as number of lights, tile size, etc.) affect performance?
 Show data with graphs.
+    * Show timing in milliseconds, not FPS.
   * Show debug views when possible.
     * If the debug view correlates with performance, explain how.

-Note: Be aware that stats.js may give 0 millisecond frame timings in Chrome on occasion - if this happens, you can use the FPS counter.
+**Note:** Be aware that stats.js may give invalid 0-3 millisecond frame timings in Chrome - if this happens, you can use the FPS counter and convert to milliseconds.

 ### Starter Code Tour